 All shoes, irrespective of what they are made from, will absorb moisture from the feet.
 Depending on the individual person varying degrees of odour may occur as with any garment worn.
 For this reason shoes should ideally not be worn on consecutive days.
 Instead they should be allowed to air dry for a day.
 Vegan Wares shoes are no different in this regard.

 Vegan Wares shoes generally do not require polishing to enhance their life as the microfibre uppers are extremely strong.
 However, polishing with a vegan shoe cream will enhance their appearance and may help minimize scuffing.
 To clean simply wipe with a damp sponge / cloth.
 Apply polish if desired.
 To dry out wet shoes, allow them to stand in an airy position away from direct heat.
 Never fast dry shoes close to a heater.
 Heat will activate the glues holding the shoes together & they may then start to come apart.

 Scuffs are best treated using a water-based shoe paint.
 Black shoe paint is normally stocked by shoe repair shops – but make sure you get the water-based variety – don’t use spirit-based shoe care products.
-We are able to supply small bottles of shoe paint in most of the colours of vegan leather that we stock.

 The procedure for treating scuffs is:

 Step 1.
 Remove surface dirt & dust with a damp cloth.
 For remaining marks dip cloth in warm soapy water & gently rub.
 If marks still do not come off then EITHER apply a spot cleaner OR simply proceed to Step 2.
 Use spot cleaner sparingly as it contains a stripping agent & will remove the top colour layer.